yourarnav/CS699-SW-Lab/README.md

 # 🧠 *Strokes Uncovered: Data Analysis, Visualization, and Predictive Insights under the guidance of Professor Bhaskaran Raman*

-## Setup 🛠️

-Follow these steps in your terminal to set up the environment:

-1. **Navigate to the Project Folder:**
-   - Open your terminal and use the `cd` command to go to the folder where you cloned or downloaded this repository.

-2. **Activate the Conda Environment:**
-   - Activate the Conda environment using the following command:
-     ```bash
-     conda activate lightgbm-env
-     ```

-3. **Launch Jupyter Notebook:**
-   - Start Jupyter Notebook by running:
-     ```bash
-     jupyter notebook
-     ```

-4. **Deactivate Conda Environment:**
-   - Once you're done working with the Jupyter (ipynb) notebook, deactivate the Conda environment using:
-     ```bash
-     conda deactivate
-     ```

-This setup will get you ready to work on your project with the required environment.
-Enjoy your data exploration and analysis!

 ![Strokes Uncovered](https://img.shields.io/badge/Strokes%20Uncovered-Data%20Analysis%2C%20Visualization%2C%20and%20Predictive%20Insights-brightgreen)
 ![Python](https://img.shields.io/badge/Python-3.7%20%7C%203.8%20%7C%203.9-blue)
 ![License](https://img.shields.io/badge/License-MIT-red)